tesujimath/filebutler/doc/filebutler.rst

 ::

-    set cache weekly user size dataset
+    set cache weekly size user

-If this attribute is not set, the default order is used, which is ``weekly size dataset user``.
+If this attribute is not set, the default order is used, which is ``weekly user size dataset``.
 The cache order may be tuned to optimize the queries of most interest.

 cachedir